samanasevana/samanasevanasite/src/content/pages/about.md

 This website is open-source, and you can find the code on our [GitHub repository](https://github.com/samanasevana/samanasevanasite).

-Photos of Guṇavīro Bhikkhu provided by Hasti and Yar.
+Photography of Guṇavīro Bhikkhu graciously contributed by Hasti and Yar.